-It’s true that veterans can claim VA benefits from an overseas location and even get VA assistance for obtaining medical care in a foreign country, but this is all administered from the United States.
+It’s true veterans can claim VA benefits from an overseas location and even get VA assistance for obtaining medical care in a foreign country, but this is all administered from the United States.

 VA Voluntary Service accepts applications online for a variety of positions.
 Getting started is as simple as filling out an online form on the VA official site and getting matched with a coordinator in the volunteer’s city or state.

-Frequently Asked Questions About Volunteering With The Department Of Veterans Affairs
+FAQs About Volunteering With The Department Of Veterans Affairs

 How Do I Get Started Volunteering With The VA?

-The Department of Veterans Affairs official site includes a page where you can fill out online forms to volunteer or to donate to the VA.
+The Department of Veterans Affairs official site includes a page where you can fill out online forms to volunteer or donate to the VA.
 The link takes you to an online form.

 Once your online form is complete and submitted, an email is automatically sent to a VA Voluntary Service program manager in the applicable region.
 A local VA rep will contact you to arrange an interview and/or request more information.